AndreVTavares/nlw-expert-notes/README.md

 <img src="Imagem readme projeto expert note.jfif" alt="Exemplo imagem">

-O projeto consiste na utilização de uma API de reconhecimento de voz para criação de notas.
-Inicialização do projeto com a ferramenta Vite em React e Typescript.
+The project consists of using a speech recognition API to create notes.
+Project initialization with the Vite tool using React and Typescript.

 ## 🚀 Setup